YenYiHo-Lab/FAST-CoExpress/README.md

 We conducted simulation studies on the coverage, power, and robustness of the FAST-CoExpress method with negative binomial marginals and a Gaussian copula.
 These studies can be found in the `simulations` folder of this repository.

 ## Real Data Analysis

-We performed differential co-expression analysis on tumor CID4471 from gene expression omnibus dataset GSE176078 (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM5354529).
-Code for the analysis can be found in the simulations folder of this repository.
+We performed differential co-expression analysis on breast cancer data from gene expression omnibus GSE176078.
+Code for the analysis can be found in the simulations folder of this repository, and the data used can be found at the following link: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM5354529.

 ## Example Usage